-Do you have an old pair of glasses you're no longer using?
-Rather than letting them sit in your drawer gathering dust, why don't you bring them in for our National March Alaffia Eyeglass Drive?
-We're going to have a box at the Customer Service Desk where you can drop off any old glasses during the entire month of March.
+Do you have an old pair of eyeglasses or sunglasses you're no longer using?
+Rather than letting them sit in your drawer gathering dust, bring them in for our National Alaffia Eyeglass Drive!
+Drop off any donations to the Health & Body Care counter from April 1 – June 30, 2015.
 It's a simple way to significantly improve someone's life half a world away just by doing some spring cleaning.

 The goal: 20+ eyeglasses per box